Creavervs/Doubly-Connected-Edge-List/README.md

 #These additional half edges allow for more faces to be made i.e the formation of polygons.

 #The faces keep track of the half edges in each of its polygon formation.
-If a polygon has exactly 3 vertices then no refinement is required
+If a polygon has exactly 3 vertices then no refinement is required.

 #If the polygon has greater than 3 then another sorting algorithm is used to transform a polygon into multiple triangles